-Earning a certificate in applied behavior analysis (ABA) will increase your understanding of core concepts and strategies used to treat various kinds of behavior issues.
+Earning a certificate in applied behavior analysis (ABA) will increase your understanding of core concepts and strategies used to treat various kinds of behavioral issues.

-Our completely online certificate program can be incorporated into a master’s degree in special education, master's in ABA, master's in educational psychology, or earned independently of a degree to demonstrate a concentration area.
+Our completely online certificate program can be incorporated into a master’s degree in special education or earned independently of a degree to demonstrate a concentration area.

 The applied behavior analysis certificate is an important step in becoming board certified behavior analyst (BCBA).
-In addition to the certificate, you must possess a master's degree in an approved field, complete independent BCBA-supervised field experience hours, and complete one additional course (SPCE691) to be eligible to take the BCBA examination.
+In addition to the certificate, you must possess a master's degree in an approved field, complete independent BCBA-supervised field experience hours, and complete two additional courses (SPCE 630 and SPCE691) to be eligible to take the BCBA examination.

-This course sequence is verified for students who will apply for the BCBA exam, under the 4th edition task list before January 1st, 2022.
-If you anticipate applying for the exam on or after January 1st, 2022, please contact Beth Hawke.
+This course sequence is considered a verified course sequence (VCS) for students who will apply for the BCBA exam, under the 5th edition task list.
+If you have any questions or concerns, contact Ball State Online at email@example.com, 765-285-1581, or toll-free at 800-872-0369.

 The 15-credit ABA graduate certificate includes specialized training in the practice of applied behavior analysis.
 The certificate can be incorporated into a master's program or earned independently of a master’s degree to demonstrate a concentration area.
 However, you must have a master’s in an approved area, complete 1500 supervised field experience hours, and complete one additional course (SPCE 691) to be eligible to take the BCBA exam.